rsyslog/rsyslog/source/log_rotation_fix_size.rst

 This moves the original log to a kind of backup log file.
 After the action was successfully performed rsyslog creates a new /var/log/log\_rotation.log file and fill it up with new logs.
-So the latest logs are always in log\_rotation.log.
+So the latest logs are always in log\_roatation.log.

 Conclusion
 ----------